 - Don't let the fear of what others think hold you back from doing anything.
 They probably don't matter and if they do matter, they'll support you the whole way.

-- There is no perfect time for anything: getting married, taking a new job, having a baby, etc. Please don't judge your success by someone else's measuring stick.
+- There is no perfect time for anything: getting married, quitting your job, having a baby, etc. Please don't judge your success by someone else's measuring stick.

 - Trust your gut.
 Your intuition has rarely been off and even though you like to think through everything, trust how something makes you feel - good or bad - and use that feeling to inform those big decisions.